- Adding glyphs using the Add Glyphs sheet

 When a glyph is removed from a font with a script, it is not automatically removed from groups, kerning, or components.
-That’s not necessarily a problem: the UFO specification allows groups, kerning and components to reference glyphs which are not in the font.
+The [UFO3 specification] allows groups, kerning and components to reference glyphs which are not in the font.

 Removing glyphs from groups

 Here’s a script showing how to remove all occurrences of a glyph in groups:

 font = CurrentFont() # glyph to be removed glyphName = 'B' # iterate over all groups in the font for groupName in font.groups.keys(): # get the group as a list of glyph names group = list(font.groups[groupName]) # if the glyph is in the group: if glyphName in group: # remove the glyph name print("removing '%s' from group '%s'..." % (glyphName, groupName)) group.remove(glyphName) # put the group back into the font font.groups[groupName] = group

 Here’s a script showing how to remove all kerning pairs which include a glyph:

 font = CurrentFont() # the glyph to be removed glyphName = 'A' # iterate over all kerning pairs in the font for kerningPair in font.kerning.keys(): # if the glyph is in the kerning pair: if glyphName in kerningPair: # remove the kerning pair print('removing kerning pair (%s, %s)...' % kerningPair) del font.kerning[kerningPair]